Studying Master’s in Germany

-It is new to international students; otherwise, in Germany, high-quality education is a fundamental right of the citizens.
-The Government’s responsibility is to provide it uninterrupted from the elementary level to PhD.
+It is new to international students; otherwise, it’s a fundamental right of the citizens as the Government takes it as its responsibility to provide it uninterrupted from the elementary level to the PhD.

 The said semester contribution varies from EUR 150 to 300, depending on the universities and locations.

 Students receive a semester ticket for their contribution to the student union, and with the semester ticket, students can use public transport services free within the state.